CANINE NUTRITION COACH

 Calcium Carbonate is the most superior form of calcium as it contains approximately 40% elemental calcium.
 It is often why supplements containing this form can be a little more costly, because you need less of it to achieve the same dose!
 Sometimes higher price really does reflect higher quality.
 This form should be given with food where possible as the stomach acids aid digestion and absorption of Calcium Carbonate.
 High doses can be a little binding, which is highly beneficial post whelp when diarrhoea are common from the placenta consumption and hormonal changes.
 This is why our carefully formulated calcium supplement contains this form.

-the perfect calcium supplement for bitches
+The perfect calcium supplement for bitches

 While this blog provides essential information about milk fever and calcium supplementation, every dog's needs are unique.
 It's my mission to ensure the well-being of your 4-legged family members.
 If you're uncertain about the right approach, consider consulting with a canine nutritionist like me.
 We're here to answer your questions and provide tailored advice to keep your nursing dog healthy and happy.